ajahne/blog/_drafts/2019-1-6-leadership-path-early-career.md

 I personally gravitate towards this definition of Leadership from [Forbes Magazine](https://www.forbes.com/sites/kevinkruse/2013/04/09/what-is-leadership/#64088d435b90):
 > Leadership is a process of social influence, which maximizes the efforts of others, towards the achievement of a goal.

 The students asked me **"What do I do to get on the leadership path?"**.
 The interpretation at that time, the underlying context, was how do I become a VP, a manager, a director, a CTO?
 Before we proceed, it is important to _stress_ that being a manager is **not** the only way to be a leader.
 Leadership is not about the amount of people you manage, but the impact you have on your team, project, initiative, and organization.
-Leaders help to set and shape the vision.

 I have worked with engineers who did not manage any direct reports but had tremendous impact and showed leadership through problem solving, setting and sharing of standards, mentorship, and high quality development, architecture, and system design.
+With the team, leaders help to set, shape, and achieve the vision.

 ### Leadership vs management
 > Leadership is not about the amount of people you manage, but the impact you have on your team, project, initiative, and organization.